22f2001443/QuizMasterV2/README.md

 5) Jinja2 : Used for rendering HTML templates.

 For Frontend:
 1) Vue    : For creating UI
 2) Pinia  : For State management
+3) ChartJS: For rendering charts

 ### File Structure: